-Robotic systems are becoming an increasingly important part of humanity, but today only a tiny fraction of the potential of such systems to automate and render monotonous, dangerous and resource-intensive work, to raise public welfare and to make people’s lives safer and more convenient is being exploited.
+Robotic systems are becoming an increasingly important part of humanity, but today only a tiny fraction of the potential of such systems is being exploited to automate and render monotonous, dangerous, and resource-intensive work, to raise public welfare, and to make people’s lives safer and more convenient.
 To successfully perform complex tasks in changing conditions, robots require both intelligence for adaptive decision-making and motor control, and the ability to accurately perceive the environment.
 The mission of EDI is to give robots this power.
-For EDI scientists, it is a great opportunity to apply digital technology, accumulated knowledge, and years of experience in the fields of image processing, signal processing and artificial intelligence to address the challenges of robotics and machine perception in several areas:
+For EDI scientists, it is a great opportunity to apply digital technology, accumulated knowledge, and years of experience in the fields of image processing, signal processing, and artificial intelligence to address the challenges of robotics and machine perception in several areas:

 - industry 4.0;

 One of our challenges is the use of innovative digital technologies in the next generation industry, with the aim of increasing the quality and efficiency of European industrial production.
 To achieve this in a rapidly changing production environment, key prerequisites are robots able to adapt quickly to new production conditions and handle unpredictable situations, minimizing production downtime.
 EDI solutions in this field include placement of cameras, depth sensors, and other sensors around and on an industrial robot arm, and the processing of signals from these sensors using known and novel techniques.

 An example of EDI development is an adaptive robotic system that can recognize and sort various randomly placed objects from a box using various sensors, computer vision, and deep learning.
 Such intelligence-enabled robotic arm is able to adapt to unexpected situations in today’s dynamic manufacturing environment.